Yemen’s state-run airline suspends the only route out of Sanaa over Houthi restrictions on its funds

 The Houthi-controlled Saba news agency quoted an unnamed source condemning the airline’s move.
 The source was quoted as saying that the rebels offered to release 60% of the airline’s funds in Sanaa.

-The Sanaa-Amman air route was reintroduced last year as part of a U.N.-brokered cease-fire deal between the Houthis and the internationally recognized government.
-The cease-fire agreement expired in October 2022, but the warring factions refrained from taking measures that would lead to a flare-up of all-out fighting.

-The fighting became a proxy war between Saudi Arabia and Iran, causing widespread hunger and misery in Yemen, which even before the conflict had been the Arab world’s poorest country.
+The fighting in Yemen became a proxy war between Saudi Arabia and Iran, causing widespread hunger and misery.
+Even before the conflict, Yemen had been the Arab world’s poorest country.
 The war has killed more than 150,000 people, including fighters and civilians, and created one of the world’s worst humanitarian disasters.

 The dispute between the Houthis and the national airline comes as the rebels and Saudi Arabia have appeared close to a peace agreement in recent months.
 Saudi Arabia received a Houthi delegation last month for peace talks, saying the negotiations had “positive results.”